Hello World in Hack

 At long last, let's take a stab at Hello World in Hack.

-Beyond the tag, Hello World in Hack is exactly the same in Hello World in PHP.
-However, I will point out that you can't mix HTML with Hack like you can with PHP, so that's probably the biggest syntactic difference.
+Finally, there is the echo statement, which is exactly the same as Hello World in PHP.
+However, I will point out that you can't mix HTML with Hack like you can with PHP, so that's one of the biggest syntactic differences.
 Otherwise, both languages perform a similar function: backend web development.

 How to Run the Solution